Irena Sendlerowa's achievements

 - She kept detailed records and ensured these did not fall into the hands of the Gestapo. - The personal data of the children saved by Irena and her colleagues was written down on narrow pieces of thin tissue-like paper.
 Initially these were kept at her house but after her arrest and their near discovery she buried the lists in jars in the garden of a neighbour.
 She kept records, in code, of each child's real name, based on their birth certificate, and their current address.
 This data was necessary in order to be able to provide them with money, clothing, medicine, and also so that they could check on the welfare of the child.
 Most of all, it was important so that they could be identified after the war and reunited with any family members that had survived.
 Irena dug up the jars the end of the war and gave them to the Jewish Committee, so that they could trace any family members.

-- She was the recipient of many honours after the war but remained modest about her achievements. - In 1965, she was awarded the title of Righteous among the Nations by Yad Vashem, Israel's Holocaust remembrance authority.
+- Irena was the recipient of many honours after the war but remained modest about her achievements. - In 1965, she was awarded the title of Righteous among the Nations by Yad Vashem, Israel's Holocaust remembrance authority.
 In 2003, Irena received the Order of the White Eagle, the highest Polish civil decoration.
 She was a recipient of the ‘Jan Karski Award For Valour and Compassion’ and was nominated by the Polish Government for the Nobel Peace prize.
-Irene never sought attention or awards and despite her great work felt regret that there was not more she could have done.
+Irena never sought attention or awards and, despite her great work, felt regret that there was not more she could have done.